| welcome to |

 particularly in oil and gas.
 Data

 that we have gathered recently supports our original contention.
-Our

 the other hand, we have noted that semiconductor manufacturing is